 - Fully integrated, competitive employment becomes a large focus nationwide.

-- Partnership was started with Mid Continent Cabinetry in Cottonwood, Minnesota, with competitive employment for more that 20 employees with disabilities.
+- Partnership was started with Mid Continent Cabinetry in Cottonwood, Minnesota, with competitive employment for more than 20 employees with disabilities.

 - Car seat recycling launched at our facility with plans to grow state-wide in the future.

 - Mattress recycling began in partnership with Lyon County Environmental Department to keep bulky materials out of the local landfill and have them recycled.
-Processing takes place at 500 Fairgrounds Road in Marshall, Minnesota (used to be the old hockey arena facility).
+Processing takes place at 500 Fairgrounds Road in Marshall, MN in the old hockey arena.

 - An individual served with a passion for working with technology led to the launch of ResQ Zone.
 The mission of the organization is to empower children and adults by providing them with technology in their homes.
 Computers, monitors and accessories are donated by area businesses and individuals and then data sanitized and refurbished before distribution.
 Proud partners: Lyon County Environmental Department and Advance Opportunities.